 Tina McGlynn - President

 Tina has a background in Accounting, HR, IT training and Business Management.
 She has a BAS degree in Management & Organizational Leadership and currently working on an MBA at ENMU.
 Originally from New York, Tina resides in the Tampa Bay area with her husband - which she loves!
 After a management career in the Wholesale Construction Supply area, Tina became self employed as a business consultant in 2010.

 Tina is dedicated to the mission of - better treatment can mean a better outcome!
-She is also a champion to those who truly want to overcome this horrible epidemic.
+She is also a champion to those who truly want to overcome their challenges.
 She is known as a problem solver in her career and in her social circle and she LOVES to help people thrive!